Marriage penalty: Progressive taxation rates combined with income splitting

-The US tax code fixes different income levels for passing from one marginal tax rate to another, depending on whether the filing is done as a single person or as a married couple.
+Section 1 of the US tax code fixes different income levels for passing from one marginal tax rate to another, depending on whether the filing is done as a single person or as a married couple.
 For lower incomes, the transition points for married couples are twice those for single persons, which benefits a couple that gets married if their incomes are sufficiently different.
 This is equivalent to "income splitting", meaning that the tax due is the same as if the two persons use the schedule for single persons, but with each declaring half the total income.
 At higher incomes, this equivalence is lost but there is still an advantage if the two incomes are sufficiently different.

 If the incomes of the two persons are similar, then at the lower end of the tax schedule there is no difference between filing as singles and filing as a married couple (ignoring the question of deductions, see below).
 But at the higher end of the tax schedule, there is a penalty for a married couple whose incomes are similar, compared to what they would pay as singles.

-For example, the following chart shows the US federal tax rates for 2013:
+For example, the following chart shows the US federal tax rates for 2026: